Berberis int. 'Wallich's Purple' - P9

 Bulletpoints

-* fruit ornamentation * beautiful foliage * suitable for flowering hedges * the blossoms are highly favoured by bees, bumblebees and hoverflies * tolerates pruning * easy to care for * drought-resistant, resistant to urban climates, wind-resistant, deer-resistant
+* Fruiting ornament * beautiful foliage * suitable for flowering hedges * the flowers are highly favoured by bees, bumblebees and hoverflies * tolerates pruning * easy to care for * drought-resistant, resistant to urban climates, wind-resistant, deer-resistant

 Leaves

-Japanese barberry 'Dart´s Purple' is dense, overhanging, branched and compact in structure.
+Japanese barberry 'Dart´s Purple' is a dense, overhanging, branched and compact shrub.
+It usually reaches a height of 0.5 - 1 m and is approx. 0.5 - 1 m wide.

 Water